-Doctors fail to communicate impact of heart devices with patients, study findsFebruary 19th, 2013 in Cardiology /
+Doctors fail to communicate impact of heart devices with patients, study findsFebruary 19, 2013 in Medicine & Health / Cardiology

 New research at Saint Louis University shows physicians do not talk to patients about the psychosocial impact and long-term risks of implanting cardioverter defibrillators (ICDs) to treat irregular heart rhythms, leaving them misinformed about how the device may affect quality of life.

 The article, titled 'Patient Perceptions, Physician Communication and the Implantable Cardioverter-Defibrillator,' was published online in JAMA Internal Medicine (formerly Archives of Internal Medicine) on February 18.